syncfusion-content/maui-docs/MAUI/AIAssistView/localization.md

 ---
 layout: post
-title: Localization in .NET MAUI SfAIAssistView control | Syncfusion
+title: Localization in .NET MAUI AI AssistView control | Syncfusion
 description: Learn here all about Localization feature of Syncfusion .NET MAUI AI AssistView (SfAIAssistView) control and its elements, and more.
 platform: MAUI
 control: SfAIAssistView